-A penile prosthesis or a penile implant, is a device that can be used to effectively treat Erectile Dysfunction (ED) and if implanted by an experienced surgeon, can last at least 15 years with regular robust use.
+A penile prosthesis or a penile implant is a device that can be used to effectively treat Erectile Dysfunction (ED) and if implanted by an experienced surgeon, can last at least 15 years with regular robust use.

-The technology and engineering over the last 30 years has come a very long way indeed and have gone under numerous engineering advancements.
+The technology and engineering over the last 30 years have come a very long way indeed and have gone under numerous engineering advancements.
 These have made implants an effective permanent solution for the sexual satisfaction for a man and his partner.

 Advancements have also meant a penile implant is a very safe option.
 The device is made of bio-compatible silica that the body won’t reject.
 It is coated in an antibiotic solution so the risk of infection is very low.

 A penile prosthesis, in essence, is a 3-part hydraulic device.

 The three-piece device features a fluid-filled inflatable prosthesis that consists of two inflatable cylinders placed in the penis, a pump implanted in the scrotum and a fluid-filled reservoir placed in the lower abdomen.

 The entire implant is concealed within the body and it is not visible virtually undetectable to the naked eye.
 Essentially two cylinders are inserted side-by-side into the corpora cavernosa in the shaft of the penis.